In no particular order:

 8. Patience – this is one of the top of the top must-haves for me.
 I don’t always have enough patience and some days, it feels like I have next to none and it feels like homeschooling takes every ounce that I have, but no one can successfully homeschool without it.

 9. Prayer – our days always go so much better when we start together with prayer.
+Our prayer wall gives us all a visual and helps encouragement.
 And for me, a busy, sometimes stressed-out homeschool mom, prayer is everything.

 10. Flexibility and Grace – the nature of homeschooling demands flexibility from year to year, day to day, and child to child.
 It is also necessary to give yourself grace.
 No one is perfect and us homeschool moms are no exception.
 I often have expectations of myself that no human being could live up to and am working on allowing myself more grace.
 I think grace is also a must for gifting our children with and for teaching them through action.